tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 creepy sessile but sentient Grogs.
 The mysterious Outsiders, information brokers who are able to answer any question humanity has - if only we could afford the price.
-The warlike, carnivorous Kzin (surely an inspiration for Wing Commander's Kilrathi) - picture a species of vicious Chewbacca, forever attacking humanity before they were ready.
+The warlike, carnivorous Kzin (surely an inspiration for Wing Commander's Kilrathi) - picture a species of vicious Chewbaccas, forever attacking humanity before they were ready.
 You can't help but almost feel sorry for them.
-By the times of Ringworld, representatives such as Speaker to Animals (named for his profession, interfacing with humans) are sufficiently adapted to working alongside humans to become a formidable ally.
+By the times of Ringworld, representatives such as Speaker to Animals (named for his profession, interfacing with humans) are sufficiently adapted to working alongside humans to become formidable allies.

-Perhaps Niven's greatest alien race was The Pierson's Puppeteers - like an ostrich with two necks, each topped with a single eye and dexterous mouth, while the brain resides safely in the body.
+Perhaps Niven's greatest alien race was The Pierson's Puppeteers - like an ostrich with two necks, each topped with a single eye and dexterous mouth, while the brain resides safely in the body (pictured below, on the cover for Neutron star).
 The body plan makes so much sense in action.
 Mobile eyes mean they routinely view objects from both sides simultaneously, perfect for close-up detailed work, using the hand-like mouths.
 Or, spread the necks wide for amazing stereoscopic vision when distance estimation matters.
 And that gestural laugh - eyes turned inward to briefly gaze into one another, observing the self, no mirror required.

 The psychology is also exquisite.
 Herbivores and herd-beasts, the Puppeteers are inveterate cowards.
 No human has ever met a sane one - only their more